Mel4221/QuickToolsScript/README.md

 QuickToolsScript Interpreter
 # Goal
 > The goal of this project is to create an interpreter for all the commands listed in the QuickTools library  to be able to automate funtions with simple scripting commands

-> For Information about the current status of the job please visit the wiki at:  https://github.com/Mel4221/ClownShell/wiki
+> For Information about the current status of the Project please visit the wiki at:  https://github.com/Mel4221/ClownShell/wiki

 QuickTools Execution Program